myriammichalopoulou/verbmorphology-AD/README.md

 # Verb Morphology Processing in Individuals with Alzheimer’s Disease

+To do:

-Abstract
+1. Abstract

-Describe your data
+2. Describe your data

-Description of all the files
+3. Description of all the files

-Describe what you did in the code
+4. Describe what you did in the code